Skip to main content

 Why so many California homeowners are underinsured after a wildfire — and strategies to maximize recovery when your policy limits fall short of actual rebuild costs.

-Urban wildfire smoke contains toxic chemicals from burned homes, cars, and synthetic materials that forest fire smoke does not.
-This distinction changes everything about remediation costs and your insurance claim.
+Urban wildfire smoke contains toxic chemicals from burned homes, cars, and synthetics that forest smoke does not - changing remediation and your claim.

-Vacancy and unoccupancy clauses in property insurance can eliminate coverage for vandalism, fire, and other perils if your home is empty too long.
-Learn the critical difference between vacant and unoccupied, how courts interpret these clauses, and what you can do to protect yourself.
+Vacancy and unoccupancy clauses can eliminate coverage for vandalism, fire, and other perils if your home is empty too long.
+The critical difference explained.

-When a Neighbor's Fire Sprinkler Floods Your Business: Multi-Tenant Water Damage Claims
+When a Neighbor's Fire Sprinkler Floods Your Business

-Fire sprinkler activation in a neighboring unit can destroy your business with contaminated water.
-Learn whose policy responds, what perils apply, and how to protect your claim.
+Sprinkler activation in a neighboring unit can destroy your business with contaminated water.
+Whose policy responds, what perils apply, and how to protect it.

 When Personal Property Can Be Cleaned vs. When It Is a Total Loss